... deliberate deception to secure unfair or unlawful gain, or to deprive a victim of a legal right. —definition of fraud in Wikipedia

 I don't think so.
 I thought he was saying they were internal documents to which I was not entitled or that were of no interest to me.
 My mind was racing.
 I at least made a mental note to keep track of every scrap of documentation in the future.

-If you have never been trapped against your will, it is difficult to describe.
-Imagine you are sitting in an ordinary room, talking to someone, and you realize that you have been lured into a scam.
-In this scam, if you walk out the door, they will take thousands of dollars from you.
+(If you have never been trapped, it is difficult for me to describe.
+Imagine sitting in a room talking with someone, and you realize that you have been lured into a scam.
+In this scam, if you walk out the door, the other people—the scammers—will take thousands of dollars from you.
 They could also hurt your reputation by giving you a negative job reference, because the scammers are your new employer.
-This is just hypothetical—I'm not talking about any particular person(s).
+This is just hypothetical—I'm not talking about any particular person.)

 The bill collector job was a disaster.
 I flunked the financial services company training exam.
 Most of the people in the training class seemed to have aptitude in finance or math.
 It was strange to be in a room surrounded by people whose skill set and professional experience was so different than mine.
 I was also unable to meet the basic requirements of the floor managers.
 I tried to put more energy into my external job search but it was already maxed out, and I was burning a big chunk of energy trying to be a bill collector.

 The financial services company managers monitored performance by displaying each person's name and rank on a large whiteboard.
 Each time I walked past that, I saw my name at the bottom.

 One day a co-worker heard me trying to handle a phone call.
 She sat down at my computer and typed some financial material.
 The successful processing of that material briefly resulted in my daily rank within the